krishnan-Rama/transpipeline_containerised/README.md

  **Note:** You can manually reconfigure Slurm parameters as per your HPC system (e.g memory, CPUs) by going through indivudal scripts in `modules` directory.

+- All the relevent outputs will be stored in `outdir` folder, and outputs for every individual steps in the pipeline can be found in `workdir`.
-- To generate PCR/heatmap plots for differential gene expression data, modify the `metadata.txt` (example provided) file in the current directory as per the processed trimmed reads.
+- To generate **PCR/heatmap plots** for differential gene expression data, modify the `metadata.txt` (example provided) file in the current directory as per the processed trimmed reads.

 ### Workflow Diagram
 ![workflow](https://github.com/krishnan-Rama/transpipeline_containerised/assets/104147619/892ae381-69b3-45e8-a485-ccd50cf1794a)